 What goes together well?
 VR, fishing games, and Final Fantasy!
 Rejoin familiar faces from Final Fantasy XV and explore the rivers, lakes, and oceans in Monster of the Deep: Final Fantasy XV.
 Monster of the Deep is scheduled to release in September of this year, although a specific date has yet to be revealed.

 Supermassive Games also unveiled a co-op cover-based military shooter the uses the PlayStation VR, Bravo Team.
 The gunplay looks fairly realistic, with the recoil from automatic fire making the rifle jump around.
 Bravo Team's release date is unconfirmed as of this writing.

-Developer Polyarc showed of the VR game Moss at the Sony E3 Showcase.
+Developer Polyarc showed off the VR game Moss at the Sony E3 Showcase.
 It sets the player character to helping an adventurous mouse with a green gauntlet, sword, and dashing red scarf.
 Players allegedly help the mouse solve puzzles and combat huge bugs, as well as a very large snake.
-Moss is expected to release winter 2017.
+Moss is expected to release in winter 2017.

 God of War

 Kratos returns in a new trailer, unveiling more details about the plot and gameplay of the newest game, simply titled God of War.
 Gamers were treated to new weapons, enemies, and a voiceover from a green-eyed wolf -- likely the trickster Loki -- as well as confirmation that Kratos' son is along for the bloody, gory ride.
-God of War releases early 2018.
+God of War releases in early 2018.

 Detroit: Become Human

 Detroit: Become Human also got another trailer at the E3 Showcase, again highlighting the choices the player has in different situations during the game.
 The focus of the game appears to be the building android revolution in Detroit, and players will likely play Marcus, a free android with the ability to disrupt the control humans have over other androids.
 Detroit: Become Human does not yet have a release date.